CaptainFrost/captainfrostnet/README.md

 Hello and welcome to my channel!
 I'm a variety streamer focusing primarily on interaction with YOU!
 Sometimes it feels like more of a "Talk Show" than a gaming stream but we always have a good time!

-Make sure to join my awesome Community "The Arctic Storm" https://discord.gg/g5keMQS on Discord to stay up to date with news and upcoming events.
+Make sure to join my awesome Community "The Arctic Academy" [on Discord](https://discord.gg/NgMKdghZRA) to stay up to date with news and upcoming events.
-You can also visit my personal website at https://www.captainfrost.net/